A characterization of positroids, with applications to amalgams and excluded minors: A characterization of positroids and positroid orders

 Since the class of positroids is closed under contraction but not under truncation, it is not closed under free extension.
 (It is therefore also not closed under the operation of free product, of which free extension is a special case; see \cite{free1,free2,oxley}.)
 The following corollary characterizes when free extensions of positroids are positroids.

 \begin{cor} Let $M$ be a matroid with no loops, and fix $e\not\in E(M)$.
-The free extension $M+e$ is a positroid if and only if there is a positroid order for $M$ in which each proper connected flat of $M$ is an interval. \end{cor}
+The free extension $M+e$ is a positroid if and only if there is a linear order on $E(M)$ in which each proper connected flat of $M$ is an interval. \end{cor}

 \begin{proof} First assume that $M+e$ is a positroid, and let $\leq$ be a positroid order for $M+e$.
-By replacing $\leq$ by a cyclic shift if needed, we may assume that $E(M)$ is an ideal in $\leq$, so $e$ is the greatest element of $E(M+e)$.
-All circuits of $M+e$ that contain $e$ span $M+e$, so the same is true in contractions of $M+e$ that contain $e$, so all contractions $(M+e)/F$ by flats $F$ with $e\not\in F$ are connected.
+By replacing $\leq$ by a cyclic shift if needed, we may assume that $e$ is the greatest element of $E(M+e)$.
+Since $e$ is neither a coloop of $M+e$ nor in any proper connected nonsingleton flat of $M+e$, by Lemma \ref{lem:conncond} any contraction $(M+e)/F$ by a flat $F$ with $e\not\in F$ is connected.
 Let $F$ be a proper connected flat of $M$.
-Then $F$ is a proper connected flat of $M+e$, and $(M+e)/F$ is connected, so $F$ is cyclic interval in $\leq$ by Corollary \ref{cor:convinterval}.
+Then $F$ is a proper connected flat of $M+e$, and $(M+e)/F$ is connected, so $F$ is a cyclic interval in $\leq$ by Corollary \ref{cor:convinterval}.
 Therefore $F$ is an interval in $\leq$ since $e\not\in F$.
 Thus, in the positroid order that $\leq$ induces on $E(M)$, every proper connected flat of $M$ is an interval.

-The converse follows easily since the proper connected flats of $M$ are precisely those of $M+e$, so if there is a linear order on $E(M)$ in which each proper connected flat of $M$ is an interval, then the same holds for $M+e$ by extending that positroid order of $M$ to make $e$ the greatest element in the linear order. \end{proof}
+The converse follows easily from Corollary \ref{cor:intervalsimpliespositroid} since the proper connected nonsingleton flats of $M$ are precisely those of $M+e$, so if there is a linear order on $E(M)$ in which each proper connected flat of $M$ is an interval, then the same holds for $M+e$ by extending that positroid order for $M$ to make $e$ the greatest element in the linear order. \end{proof}